In the Silver Spring Presbyterian Churchyard, previous pastors still watch over the flock.

 Posts Tagged ‘pennsylvania’

-Posted in Morbid Musings, tagged cincinnati, harrisburg, harrisburg cemetery, illinois, ohio, pennsylvania, sarcophagus, sarcophagus tomb, spring grove cemetery on October 23, 2016 | Leave a Comment »
+Posted in Morbid Musings, tagged cincinnati, harrisburg, harrisburg cemetery, mechanicsburg, names, ohio, pennsylvania, silver spring meeting house, silver spring presbyterian church, spring grove cemetery on October 23, 2016 | Leave a Comment »

 When a tombstone includes someone’s real name, it can be revealing.
 I particularly like when the individual is named for someone famous.

 In Cincinnati’s Spring Grove Cemetery, you can find the grave of Thomas Jefferson Henderson.